-When influential bartender Dick Bradsell created the Russian Spring Punch for the first time, he had no idea how vicious the concoction was.
-According to himself, at the party for which he created the cocktail, "people started falling from stairs and dancing around in wild abandon."
+When influential bartender Dick Bradsell made the Russian Spring Punch for the first time, he had no idea how vicious the concoction was.
+According to him, at the party for which he created the cocktail, "people started falling from stairs and dancing around in wild abandon."

 - 1.5 oz Vodka